WE ARE RECRUITING 17/06/21

 Need help to lose weight?
 We can help you with dietary advice, meal planning tips, help with portion sizes, managing a food diary and a FREE Weigh-In.

-Book an appointment with Kirsty or Katie today.
+Book an appointment with Kirsty today.

 WHEN SHOULD I WORRY?

 Having an ill child can be a very scary experience for parents.
 If you understand more about the illness it can help you to feel more in control.
 This booklet is for parents (and older children) and deals with common infections in children who are normally healthy.
 It is not meant for children who have ongoing health problems such as asthma, heart, or kidney problems.

 You should not rely on the advice in this leaflet for children who are less than 3 months old.
 Babies younger than this can respond differently to infections"

 PLANTING BULBS IN THE COMMUNITY

 Our volunteer gardeners joined forces last week with Sydenham Improvement Group to help repair the seating and plant bulbs outside Bridgwater College.